Ayman al-Zawahiri: Al-Qaeda

 According to reports by a former al-Qaeda member, al-Zawahiri worked in the al-Qaeda organization since its inception and was a senior member of the group's shura council.
 He was often described as a "lieutenant" to Osama bin Laden, though bin Laden's chosen biographer has referred to him as the "real brains" of al-Qaeda.

 On February 23, 1998, al-Zawahiri issued a joint fatwa with Osama bin Laden under the title "World Islamic Front Against Jews and Crusaders".
 Al-Zawahiri, not bin Laden, is thought to have been the actual author of the fatwa.

 Bin Laden and al-Zawahiri organized an al-Qaeda congress on June 24, 1998.
 A week prior to the beginning of the conference, a group of well-armed assistants to al-Zawahiri had left by jeeps in the direction of Herat.
 Following the instructions of their patron, in the town of Koh-i-Doshakh, they met three unknown Slavic-looking men who had arrived from Russia via Iran.
 After their arrival in Kandahar, they split up.
 One of the Russians was directly escorted to al-Zawahiri and he did not participate in the conference.
 Western military intelligence succeeded in acquiring photographs of him, but he disappeared for six years.
 According to Axis Globe, in 2004, when Qatar and the U.S. investigated Russian embassy officials whom the United Arab Emirates had arrested in connection to the murder of Zelimkhan Yandarbiyev in Qatar, computer software precisely established that a man who had walked to the Russian embassy in Doha was the same one who visited al-Zawahiri prior to the Al-Qaida conference.

 Al-Zawahiri was placed under international sanctions in 1999 by the United Nations' Al-Qaida and Taliban Sanctions Committee as a member of the Salafi-jihadist group al-Qaeda.

 In June 2001, al-Zawahiri formally merged the Egyptian Islamic Jihad into al-Qaeda.

 In late 2001, a computer was seized that was stolen from an office used by al-Qaeda immediately after the fall of Kabul in November.
-This computer was mainly used by al-Zawahiri and contained the letter with an interview request for Ahmad Shah Massoud.
+This computer was mainly used by al-Zawahiri and contained the fraudulent letter used to arrange the meeting between two al-Qaeda attackers posing as journalists and Ahmad Shah Massoud.
 The journalists who conducted the interview assassinated Massoud on September 9, 2001.